Merry Gentry: Character profile

-At the beginning of the first book in the series, Merry's name full name and title is Princess Meredith NicEssus, Child of Peace, Besaba's Bane.
+At the beginning of the first book in the series, Merry's full name and title is Princess Meredith NicEssus, Child of Peace, Besaba's Bane.
 "NicEssus" means, literally, "daughter of Essus"; it is the sort of name given to a child and laid aside once the child has come into his or her powers.
 That Merry used the name into her thirties is a sign that she is a late bloomer at best, a lesser sidhe at worst.
 After a child comes into their power, the last name is dropped.
 Later in the series it is revealed that Meredith is a descendant of fertility deities of both courts.

 As of the end of the second book in the series, Merry's titles are Princess of Flesh and Blood; at the end of the fourth book, The Red And White Goddess is added to her title by demi-fey who gave her the title when her magic gave wings to wingless demi-fey.

 The series chronicles the return of Meredith to the Unseelie Court by way of an invitation sent by her Aunt Andais, the Queen of Air and Darkness in the form of her right hand, Doyle, also known as The Queen's Darkness.
 She is given men from the queen's own guard, her Ravens, to guard her body and fill her bed as heir to the throne, provided she can conceive a child before her cousin, Cel.
 Later Merry adds to her collection of men first by taking the men offered to her by Queen Andais, as well as forming alliances with the demi-fey, goblins, and Red Caps.